uzairarif5/studyNotes/README.md

 ## Updates:

 Versioning is done using "npm version [new-version] --git-tag-version false".

+update 22.2:
+- Made some build error fixes.
+- Some things from the `CRA` version was not added, so that is done now.

 update 22.1:
 - Changed from `CRA` to `vite`.
 This changed a lot of structural changes.